Total Knee Replacement Surgery

-After your evaluation, our team will discuss whether total knee replacement is the best treatment for you at this time.
+After your evaluation, our team will discuss whether total knee replacement surgery is the best treatment for you at this time.
 Your clinician may recommend some or all of the conservative treatment options mentioned above, or maybe even a different surgical procedure, such as a tibial osteotomy or an arthroscopy.

 Prior To Surgery

-You will be asked to AVOID ASPIRIN, BLOOD THINNERS, or ANTI-INFLAMMATORY MEDICATION FOR TWO (2) WEEKS PRIOR TO SURGERY TO MINIMIZE BLEEDING.
+You will be asked to AVOID ASPIRIN, BLOOD THINNERS, OR ANTI-INFLAMMATORY MEDICATION FOR TWO (2) WEEKS PRIOR TO SURGERY TO MINIMIZE BLEEDING.
 You will also be asked to STOP SMOKING to decrease the chance of post-operative lung complications.